adora0/andromeda/README.md

 ## Documentation

-Documentation is currently authored in English (United States) and refers to frequently used acronyms in hardware and software architecture and not all acronyms/abbreviations may be cited.
+Documentation is currently authored in English and refers to frequently used acronyms in hardware and software architecture and not all acronyms/abbreviations may be cited.

 ### Index